Ro-main-Lettuce/Secure_Linux_Logging_Lab/README.md

 Logging: on (low)
 Default: deny (incoming), allow (outgoing), disabled (routed) New profiles: skip
 To                         Action      From
 --                         ------      ----
-22/tcp (OpenSSH)           ALLOW IN    Anywhere
+OpenSSH                    ALLOW       Anywhere
-80/tcp                     ALLOW IN    Anywhere
+80/tcp                     ALLOW       Anywhere
-443                        ALLOW IN    Anywhere
+443                        ALLOW       Anywhere
-514/tcp                    ALLOW IN    Anywhere
+514/tcp                    ALLOW       Anywhere
+22/tcp                     ALLOW       Anywhere
-22/tcp (OpenSSH (v6))      ALLOW IN    Anywhere (v6)
+OpenSSH (v6)               ALLOW       Anywhere (v6)
-80/tcp (v6)                ALLOW IN    Anywhere (v6)
+80/tcp (v6)                ALLOW       Anywhere (v6)
-443 (v6)                   ALLOW IN    Anywhere (v6)
+443 (v6)                   ALLOW       Anywhere (v6)
-514/tcp (v6)               ALLOW IN    Anywhere (v6)
+514/tcp (v6)               ALLOW       Anywhere (v6)
+22/tcp (v6)                ALLOW       Anywhere (v6)

 Then I navigated to /etc/ssh/sshd_config
 ''' #PasswordAuthentication no
-checking with my macbook, I cannot SSH in.
-I need the key on my machine in order to login

-## Network

-Created a subnet (yellowsubmarine) so I can have a more unified way to connect all my machines.
-Most importantly, it is safer than using my local internet and masks it in some way

-## New V< (ubuntu Workstation)
+SSH keys are used to authenticate from trusted machines (e.g., my MacBook).

+Created a new user account, then set up key-based auth:

+ssh-keygen
+ssh-copy-id user@server

+## Virtual Subnet & Networking

+To simulate a safe, self-contained network:

+    A custom subnet (virbr1) was created

+    All VMs live on this subnet to isolate them from my home Wi-Fi

+    This enables tighter control and safer experimentation

 I created a new vm so I can connect another machine to it and complete the following
 1) needed to see if the subnet worked and had internet
 2) send logging messages to the server and set up my logging messages to be forwarded to the port 514 through TCP.

-The subnet worked.
+## Centerallized Logging (rsyslog)

-I had to update the etc/rsyslog.conf so the system can forward all logs to the server via TCP through port 514
+To forward all logs over TCP to the the logging server I had to update the etc/rsyslog.conf

 '''*.* @@<ipadddress>:514